 - Cord Cleats // Did you know Mike Tyson’s 4-year old daughter tragically hung herself from a cord hanging from a treadmill (probably the cord attached to the starter key).
 It’s sad.
 Personally, I was shocked that she was 4-years old.
 I thought that 4-year old would be able to get themselves out of that kind of situation.
 I don’t want my kids playing around with the blind cords and accidentally getting choked or hanging themselves on them, so I had these brass cord cleats installed on every window with pull-up blinds.
 I figure they’re going to be on there for YEARS, so I went with the brass ones for a few bucks more than the cheap plastic ones.
 This is also why I’m pretty adamant about using the above cord management kits and boxes.

-Ok, now here’s the short list of what we purchased and either didn’t use or didn’t like:
+Ok, now here’s the shortlist of what we purchased and either didn’t use or didn’t like:

 - Rocking Chair // I don’t recommend a rocking chair for twins.
 The potential for a squished finger or toe is too high.

 - Twin Playpen Thing with a Divided Nursery Top // I had this set up in our room for the babies to sleep in, but in reality, they just slept in the Rock N Plays down in the living room.
 Also, babies make a LOT of noise while they sleep, so if you’re looking to get some sleep while your partner is watching the babies, then don’t plan on having them sleep in the same room as your bed.
-A Dock-A-Tot would have been more helpful because the handful of times that I used this was to be able to put the baby somewhere safe while I was in my room.
+A Snuggle Me Organic or a Dock-A-Tot would have been more helpful because the handful of times that I used this was to be able to put the baby somewhere safe while I was in my room.

 - Baby Brezza // I read some reviews by twin moms raving about this thing, so I bought it during a Black Friday sale just in case and after reading some several reviews where it wasn’t mixing the formula correctly (basically watering it down where the baby wasn’t getting the needed calories), I decided to return it.

-- Dr. Brown’s Formula Mixer // Yeah, this thing just doesn’t work as well as putting the water and formula in a tupperware bottle and shaking it.
+- Dr. Brown’s Formula Mixer // Yeah, this thing just doesn’t work as well as putting the water and formula in a Tupperware bottle and shaking it.

 - Puj Tub // Seems great.
 I just don’t have empty, safe, or large enough sinks.

 - Comotomo Bottles // These were recommended by someone on Instagram – that the babies are able to hold them easier so they’ll hold the bottles and feed themselves sooner.
 Not for us.
 They just didn’t like them.
-I wish they had, it would have been less bottle parts to clean.
+I wish they had, it would have been fewer bottle parts to clean.

 - Pacifier Medicine Droppers // I tried using these twice and more infant Tylenol ended up on Wren than in her mouth.